gkswjdgns59/HCI_Pacific/README.md

 **Role of the page**

-- Create your default settings of notices, location, and wishlist
+- Create your default settings of notices, location, and wishlist.

 **Components**
 - [Mypage.js](#mypage)

 **Description**
-- The presets set here will be shown when opening a new party
+- The presets set here will be shown when opening a new party.

 <br/>
 <br/>